Benign Overfitting in Single-Head Attention: Experiments

 We complement our theoretical results with an empirical study on benign overfitting in single-head softmax attention.
 We trained single-head softmax attention models (Eq.~(\ref{eq:model})) on data generated as specified in Section~\ref{sec:data.generation} using GD with a fixed step size and the logistic loss function.
 In all figures, the x-axis corresponds to the time and has a log scale.
 We add $1$ to the time so that the initialization $t = 0$ can be shown in the log scale (i.e. iteration $10^0$ is the initialization).

-In Figure \ref{fig:accuracies_large_step_size}, we consider a setting similar to Theorem~\ref{thm: gd-after-2-iteration}, and demonstrate that benign overfitting occurs after two iterations, and that the behavior of GD aligns with our discussion in Remark~\ref{rem:GD.behavior}.
-We also plot how the softmax probabilities evolve during training, and see after two iterations a behavior similar to the first item of Theorem~\ref{thm: gd-after-2-iteration}.
-In Figure~\ref{fig:accuracies_small_step_size}, we consider a similar setting, but with a smaller step size.
+In Figure \ref{fig:gd_two_steps}, we consider a setting similar to Theorem~\ref{thm: gd-after-2-iteration}, and demonstrate that benign overfitting occurs after two iterations, and that the behavior of GD aligns with our discussion in Remark~\ref{rem:GD.behavior}.
+We also plot how the softmax probabilities evolve during training, and see after two iterations a behavior similar to the last item of Theorem~\ref{thm: gd-after-2-iteration} and Remark \ref{remark: sm_probability_c_rho_is_const}.
+In Figure~\ref{fig:accuracies_small_step_size} (Appendix~\ref{sec: additional_experiments}), we consider a similar setting, but with a smaller step size.
 Here, benign overfitting occurs after about $150$ iterations.
+In Figure \ref{fig:snr_heatmap}, we present a heatmap of the test accuracy across varying SNR and sample sizes, which validates the SNR threshold of $\Theta(1/\sqrt{n})$ established in this work.

-In Figure~\ref{fig:different-snr}, we explore the behavior of GD with different SNR levels.
-When the SNR is too small the model exhibits catastrophic overfitting, namely, it fits the training data but has trivial generalization performance.
-When the SNR is sufficiently large we observe benign overfitting.
-In Figure~\ref{fig:different-dim}, we investigate the overfitting behavior with different dimensions $d$.
-If $d$ is sufficiently large we observe benign overfitting.
-If it is very small we are not able to overfit, namely, the training accuracy does not reach $1$.
-For intermediate values of $d$ we observe harmful overfitting.
-Thus, we see that high dimensionality is crucial for benign overfitting.
-Interestingly, we can see that achieving benign overfitting is possible even when $d \ll n^2$, suggesting that our assumption on $d$ in the theoretical results might not be tight.
+Additional experiments are provided in Section~\ref{sec: additional_experiments}, including investigation of the overfitting behavior for different dimensions, self-attention w.r.t. the first token, multi-layer transformers, and GD with weight decay (which encourages norm minimization, as in our learning rule from Section~\ref{sec: benign-overfitting-of-optimal-solution}).
+These experiments demonstrate that our results capture the overfitting behavior also in more complex settings.